Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Graphical models

-Graphical models offer a simplified approach to assigning and manipulating probability distributions for variables.
-They enable the specification of conditional distributions for each node based on the states of its ``parent'' variables, eliminating the need to specify a vast collection of joint probabilities for all variables involved in the problem \cite{dawid2018graphical}.
+BNs offer an elegant approach to manipulating probability distributions.
+BNs enable the specification of conditional distributions for each node based on the states of its \textit{parent} variables, eliminating the need to specify a vast collection of joint probabilities for all variables involved in the problem \citep{dawid2018graphical}.
+In BNs used for forensic science, specific variables within the graphs are assigned predetermined values and/or probabilities based on previous studies, for example, the population frequency of an allele.
+Our objective is to determine the conditional probabilities of other variables of interest, for example, the probabilities involved in the computation of LR (Equation~\ref{eq:lr}), and often these computations can be implemented efficiently only via \textit{algorithms}.

-Let us take \textit{transfer probability} as an example.
-Transfer probability is a crucial part of forensic statistics analysis, especially in the field of trace evidence and glass evidence.
-Curran \textit{et al.} \cite{curran1998assessing} proposed a Bayesian network model to study the transfer of glass fragments, which takes into account the transfer, persistence and recovery stages and attempts to study the dependence between them, based on the previous published studies \cite{curran2000forensic}. \autoref{fig: BN transfer probability} gives a simplified graph.

-To be more specific, this model incorporates the effect of distance between the breaker and the window on the number of fragments transferred to the breaker; time and garment type on the number of fragments that persist on the clothing; and persistent fragments and efficiency of laboratory examination on the number of fragments retrieved.
-With this model, we can then compute marginal distribution of any variable or its conditional distribution given the data of some other observed specific variable \cite{dawid2018graphical}.
-This model is not definitive and relies on certain assumptions that may require further justification or refinement, but it is easy for examiners and researchers to enhance and modify based on their own cases and scenarios \cite{curran2009statistics}.